 I have previous AVCs with the LGPS.
 Can I transfer them if I re-join the LGPS?

-If you have paid AVCs to the LGPS in England or Wales, the accrued (built up) value of your AVCs must normally be transferred to an AVC arrangement offered by your new LGPS administering authority, if you combine your main scheme benefits.
+The AVCs you have built up must normally be transferred to an AVC arrangement offered by your new LGPS pension fund, if you combine your main scheme benefits.

 Other ways to increase your pension benefits